leonard-thong/knowledge-graph-creator/README.md

 # Financial Knowledge Graph

-Services to extract the relation between business entities from text documents using spaCy to create a knowledge graph.
+Algorithms that extract the relationships between business entities from text documents using the spaCy library to create a knowledge graph.